 Park City gets excited about Halloween.
 As the ghosts and ghouls shake off the grave dust, the living denizens of Park City get busy preparing for the spookiest day of the year.
-Look no further for the frightfully perfect Halloween in Park City—we’ve rounded up some of the best October amusements to keep you busy until All Hallows' Eve arrives.
+Look no further for the frightfully perfect Halloween in Park City—we’ve rounded up some of the best October amusements to keep you busy until All Hallows’ Eve arrives.

 One of Park City’s most popular Halloween attractions, the Howl-O-Ween dog parade is an annual event dedicated to man’s best friend.
 Revelers come from all over Park City and beyond with their canine companions dressed in all manner of wacky, whimsical, or spooky costumes.
 Main Street becomes a fashion runway for four-legged friends as the heart of Park City goes to the dogs.
-In addition to the dog parade (and terrible puns), Howl-O-Ween boasts plenty of fun activities and treats for the whole family.
+In addition to the dog parade (and some terrible puns), Howl-O-Ween boasts plenty of fun activities and treats for the whole family.
 Dogs aren’t the only ones encouraged to dress up, of course.
 Little monsters are invited to trick or treat in the safe environment of Main Street by visiting participating merchants from 3:00 p.m. to 5:00 p.m.
 The parade itself begins immediately after.

 Haunted Park City